bisqwit/babysteps_saveedit/doc/format.md

             * Three-element tuple: Item’s coordinates
             * Four-element tuple: Item’s rotation angle (quaternion)
     1. A dictionary containing:
-        * For every carriable item, key = item’s name and value is integer 0 or 1, indicating whether the item is being carried presently
+        * For every carriable item, key = item’s name and value is integer 0 or 1, indicating whether the item is being carried presently.
+For the sunglasses, the value appears to be 3 instead of 1.
     1. A dictionary of unknown meaning
     1. $$K$$
     1. A dictionary containing item-specific data